1999 Italian Formula 3000 Championship

 The 1999 Italian Formula 3000 Championship was contested over 7 rounds.
 16 different teams and 27 different drivers competed.
 In this one-make formula all teams had to utilize Lola T96/50 chassis with Zytek engines.

+The scoring system for this season was 10-6-4-3-2-1 points awarded to the first six classified finishers.

 Entries

 Calendar

 All races were held in Italy, excepting Donington Park round which held in the United Kingdom.